WeebNetsu/bugtracker/README.md

 ## Tests

-Tests use Pytest to run, the inital setup is in tests.py with the tests going inside the `api/tests` directory.
+Tests use Pytest to run, the initial setup is in tests.py with the tests going inside the `api/tests` directory.
 Each file that should be tested should start with "test" (ie. _test_projects.py_), and all the functions (route tests) that should be ran should also start with "test" (ie. _test_create_project_), if a file or function does not start with test, it will be ignored when running tests.

 ### Running Tests

-Inside the **api folder**, to run tests, just execute `python tests.py`, and it will spend 51 years running a single test.
+Inside the **api folder**, to run tests, just execute `python tests.py`, and it will spend the next 51 years running a single test.

 ![This will take us 51 years meme](docs/src/images/maneuver.jpg)